plunder-app/cluster-api-plunder/README.md

 ### Machine Definition

 **IPAM** isn't completed (lol.. it's not started), so currently you'll need to specify addresses for machines.
+Also a deployment type is required in order for Plunder to know what to provision.
 This will need fixing for `machineSets`

 Machine.yaml should looks something like below: